 Small satellites, such as CubeSats, weigh less than 1,100 lbs.
 (500 kilograms) and take advantage of the miniaturization of electronics in recent years to pack a great deal of power into a tiny frame.
 They have become an important component of space infrastructure, providing low-cost hardware that can be built and launched by universities and companies to conduct scientific research and Earth observations.

 But such satellites must generally piggyback on rocket launches dedicated to their larger kin, which are more likely to be delayed due to weather or technical problems.
 Enter Rocket Lab, whose aim is to "support the small satellite industry by providing frequent, dedicated launch opportunities to customers' preferred orbits," according to the company.

-Rocket Lab does this using its Electron rocket launch vehicle, a two-stage rocket that stands 57 feet tall (15 meters) and which can haul payloads of up to 500 lbs.
-(227 kilograms) to orbit for each mission.
+Rocket Lab does this using its Electron rocket launch vehicle, a two-stage rocket that, according to their website, stands 59 feet tall (18 meters) and which can haul payloads of up to 661 lbs.
+(300 kilograms) to orbit for each mission.
 The company charges $5 million per flight, but this cost is spread over the dozens of small satellites it can pack into each vehicle.

 Rocket Lab launches